sialboat/harmonycloak-reading-group/harmonycloak-notes.typ

 == Presentation
 - agenda:
-- Issues with data
+- Issue at large
   - disrespect of art within industries
   - disrespect of privacy
   - lack of ownership
   - surveillance
-  - lack of any reason to care
-- Watermarking in AI overview
+- AI & noise-based attacks overview
+  - AI Glossary
+  - Generative Audio
 - HarmonyCloak
+  - Threat Model
+  - Design
+  - Evaluation

 == Notes

 === Issues at Large
+- Automation outpaces humanity and we do not have enough safeguards
+  - self-driving cars
+  -
 // disrespect of privacy
 // disrespect of art within industries
 // lack of ownership
 // surveillance
 // leadership / politicians are lazy

-=== Watermarking in Artificial Intelligence
+=== Noise based Attacks Overview
+-

 === HarmonyCloak
 *Introduction:*